ankurjain00/selenium_python/README.md

 # Selenium - Python Automation Sample Framework

 This is a sample implementation of Selenium webdriver libraries in python following a Page Object Model.

-Follow the steps below to ddownload and run this project
+Follow the steps below to download and run this project

 ## Dependencies
 Install these prerequisites to follow along with the tutorial.
 See free tutorial or a full explanation of each prerequisite.